 Mary Ruwwe, FAS Regional Commissioner

-Mary Ruwwe serves as the regional commissioner in the Heartland Region's Federal Acquisition Service (FAS).
-She leads a workforce of nearly 300 employees responsible for delivering comprehensive products and services across government at the best value possible.
+Mary Ruwwe serves as regional commissioner of the Heartland's Federal Acquisition Service -- overseeing FAS activities based in the states of Missouri, Kansas, Nebraska and Iowa.
+She leads a workforce of 260 employees responsible for delivering comprehensive products and services across government at the best value possible.

-Additionally, Ruwwe dramatically improved associate engagement -- achieving the highest scores in the nation by advancing a regional culture where associates feel valued; have the knowledge, skills and abilities to achieve professional and organizational success; and, promoting continuous improvement of business processes.
+Ruwwe is focused on improving workforce performance and advancing a business culture where employees have the knowledge, skills and abilities to achieve professional and organizational success.
+While in PBS, she dramatically improved associate engagement -- achieving the highest scores in the nation by advancing a regional culture where associates feel valued, have the knowledge, skills and abilities to achieve professional and organizational success, and promoting continuous improvement of business processes.

-Ruwwe has two bachelor's degrees in science - business administration and secondary education - from Peru State College in Peru, Nebraska; and, she holds a master's degree in business administration from Webster University in Kansas City, Missouri.
+Ruwwe has two bachelor's degrees in science - business administration and secondary education - from Peru State College in Peru, Nebraska.
+She also holds a master's degree in business administration from Webster University in Kansas City, Missouri.